amoskyalo/material-UI-CLI/README.md

 | [iOS Switch](https://mui.com)      | Material UI component for switches styled like those on iOS devices.     | Switch         |
 | [MUI Switch](https://mui.com)      | Material UI default switch component.                                    | Switch         |

-The components will be generated within the `src` folder, organized under the `Components` directory.
-Each component will have its own designated folder within the `Components` directory.
-For instance, the Autocomplete component will be created within the `Inputs` folder under `Components`.
-This organizational structure ensures clarity and maintainability, making it easy to locate and manage individual components within the project.
+Components are organized under the `src/Components` directory, with each having its designated folder for easy management and accessibility.